happy family

 "Tell you what."
 John crouched down to Eddie's level and gave him a little smile.
 "I'll leave these in your room for now.
 Your little doll can stand guard until we get back, okay?"

 J.J. was elbow-deep in compost while Eddie carried a bucket of grains, wiping sweat and soil from his brow.
-Eddie began launching into another one of those wretched stories; this one seemed to be about sneaking past a merchant's watchdog using a trail of sausages. "...and by the time the dog figured it out, I was halfway across the roof with the ledger -"
+Eddie began launching into another one of those wretched stories.
+This one seemed to be about sneaking past a merchant's watchdog using a trail of sausages. "...and by the time the dog figured it out, I was halfway across the roof with the ledger--"

 When he returned to the farm, John's eyes landed on the shed door.
 Eddie was in the middle of fiddling with the lock while J.J. bounced on his toes, wide-eyed and gleaming with excitement.
 Eddie's eyes flickered towards John for a second, then returned to his work.
 By the time John reached the shed, the lock fell away with a loud click, and the door was open.